 We can imagine a pattern so interlinked with its adjacent meta-pattern that they found a single ("two-layered") pattern.
-We can assume, for example, that drawing inferences and assuming normative attitudes towards drawing inferences (viz. correcting, criticizing or endorsing the drawings) is a single complex pattern.
+We can, for example assume that drawing inferences and assuming normative attitudes towards drawing inferences (viz. correcting, criticizing or endorsing the drawings) is a single complex pattern.
 And perhaps we can imagine patterns consisting of more than two layers.
 (Adding layers of behavior aiming at tampering with tampering ...)
 What I propose is to call such (two- or more layered) behavioral patterns practices.
-This, I believe, is consonant with the delimitation of practices put forward by Rawls (1955, p.
-33): "any form of activity specified by a system of rules which defines offices, roles, moves, penalties, defenses, and so on, and which gives the activity its structure."
+This, I believe, is consonant with the delimitation of practices put forward by Joseph Rouse (2007): "a performance belongs to a practice if it is appropriate to hold it accountable as a correct or incorrect performance of that practice".